• Skip to primary navigation

 What Makes Dirty Rice, Dirty?

 I actually had to look this up when I thought about this recipe.
-So I thought I provide the information right here on Mom’s Dinner.
+So I thought I would provide the information right here on Mom’s Dinner.

 A bowl of dirty rice and beans with two spoons to the side, a skillet full of dirty rice and beans in the background.

 What I found is that Dirty Rice is called dirty because when white rice is cooked with all the Cajun and Creole spices the rice takes on a dirty appearance.
+Makes sense!

 Cajun Seasoning